Why Salesforce's megadeals still matter after earnings

 There are already cases where this vision is starting to come to fruition, Jones added.

 "Slack is very scalable, and we have incredibly large customers using Slack today," she said.
 "ShipIt, for example, is the entire logistics arm of Target, and they're running everything on Slack. ...
-We're very well-equipped to embrace larger enterprise customers."
+We're very well equipped to embrace larger enterprise customers."

 The vision is for a more consumer-facing Salesforce, but not everyone is sold yet.